eldre/eldre-academic/content/en/project/PhD/index.md

 2. test ecological indicators to assess the Environmental Status in regard to cumulative impacts
 3. evaluate the influence of human activities on these ecosystems

-We selected the region of Sept-Îles in Québec, where numerous human activities vary in local intensity (*e.g.* international shipping, fisheries, city and industrial waste waters).
+I selected the region of Sept-Îles in Québec, where numerous human activities vary in local intensity (*e.g.* international shipping, fisheries, city and industrial waste waters).

 Data gathered during this project include benthic infaunal communities composition, sediment abiotic parameters (*e.g.* organic matter, grain-size, heavy-metals), and spatial distribution of selected human activities.